nostoc/sanitizor/temp-workspace/module-ballerinax-hubspot.marketing.events/examples/marketing_event_management/Marketing event management.md

 ## Run the example

 Execute the following command to run the example.
-The script will demonstrate various marketing event management operations and print the results to the console.
+The script will print its progress to the console.

 ```shell
 bal run
 ```

-The example will perform operations such as creating marketing events, updating event details, and retrieving event information from your HubSpot account.